 My cousin Allan Lemley passed away on May 21, 2025, at 9:30 pm.
-He was surrounded by friends and family at the home where he and Amanda raised three wonderful girls in Portland, Oregon.
+He was surrounded by friends and family in the home where he and Amanda raised three wonderful girls in Portland, Oregon.
 He was 69 years old.

 I live far away in Tempe, Arizona and could not be there.
 But the news devastated me.